barbafh3/flask-crud-api/README.md

 #### Success Response:

+The expected success response depends on request type:

 * Request Type `listAll`: Should respond with a JSON formatted instances of all articles
 * Request Type `findById`: Should respond with a JSON formatted instances of all articles

 #### Error Response:

+Should return an error in case of:

+* When required parameters are missing
-Should return an error in case of missing parameters, when no articles for `listAll` or when no article with the id parameter was found.
+* When no articles for `listAll`
+* When no article with the id parameter was found.